Table of contents

 Interleave Practice: If you have just understood a topic, switch to another similar one.

-When learning addition, it does not make sense to practice 10 similar examples where you switch the numbers you are adding.
+When learning addition, it does not make sense to practice 10 similar examples where you switch the numbers you add.

 By challenging our brains and switching to subtraction as soon as we have understood addition, we are forcing our brains to make an effort.
 Also, this already simulates the structure of an exam.
 At the exam, the questions are not divided into topics.